J0HNN7G/apriltag-cube/README.md

 To transform from a face coordinate frame to the cube coordinate frame:

 1. Translate by half the cube's side length along the negative Z-axis
-2. Apply the rotation corresponding to the face/tag ID specified in the CSV
+2. Apply the rotation corresponding to the face ID specified in the CSV

+The cube face id is the detected tag id mod 6, and for the tile, it is always the same transformation for all tags.

 These steps can be combined into a single 4x4 transformation matrix.